 - We act as lender of last resort, meaning that we can offer loans to financial institutions which are in serious difficulty or near collapse.

-- We act as lender and market maker of last resort at times of financial stress, meaning that we may buy and sell assets to provide liquidity to the markets.
+- We act as market maker of last resort at times of financial stress, meaning that we may buy and sell assets to provide liquidity to the markets.

 In March 2014, we launched our three-year Strategic Plan to transform the way we work.
 The plan established a renewed mission for the Bank: ‘promoting the good of the people of the United Kingdom by maintaining monetary and financial stability’.